aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 1. In `OneBank.Common` project, create a new C# class by the name of `HttpCommunicationClient` and replace it with the following

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\9.txt"`)
-    ~~~csharp
+    ```nocopy
      using Newtonsoft.Json.Linq;
      using System;
      using System.Collections.Generic;
      using System.Fabric;
      using System.Linq;
      using System.Net.Http;
      using System.Text;
      using System.Threading.Tasks;

      namespace OneBank.Common
      {
         public class HttpCommunicationClient : ICommunicationClient
         {
             public HttpCommunicationClient(HttpClient httpClient)